assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## Quiz Question 3

 You start seeing the end of this coding challenge.
-You have added in the main a few instructions to create a **Day** object, call the function **text()** and finally print the result.
+You have added in the main a few instructions to test your code.
+In the main function you create a **Day** object, call the function **text()** and finally print the result in the console.
 The code is ready and compiles without any errors.

 ```cpp
 #include <iostream>